sjanzou/pecos/documentation/qc_tests.rst

 * Flag indicating if the absolute value is taken (default = True)

-* Rolling mean window (default = 1 timestamp, which indicates no rolling mean)
+* Rolling window used to smooth the data before test is run (default = 0)

-* Minimum number of consecutive failures for reporting (default = 1 timestamp)
+* Minimum number of consecutive failures for reporting (default = 1)

 For example::